cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   perform application-dependent work in a proposed block.
 This enables features such as immediate block execution, and allows the Application to reject invalid blocks.

-  CometBFT calls it when it receives a proposal and CometBFT's _validValue_ is `nil`.
+  CometBFT calls it when it receives a proposal and _validValue_ is `nil`.
   The Application cannot modify the proposal at this point but can reject it if it is invalid.
 If that is the case, the consensus algorithm will prevote `nil` on the proposal, which has strong liveness implications for CometBFT.
 As a general rule, the Application